SanjanaSunil/ire-major-project/README.md

 ## Results

 All the possible new topics for Hindi Wikipedia are stored in the results/ folder. nonwiki.txt contains results of scraping news and Wikipedia articles and nonwiki_1.txt contains results of scraping domain articles.
+There are several stopwords in the results that can be filtered out using hindi_stopwords.txt.